graphql-markdown/graphql-markdown/CONTRIBUTING.md

     * fix: `fix/short-description-of-the-fix` , you can also reference an existing issue, eg `fix/issue-456`
     * documentation: `doc/short-description-of-the-change`

-If you aim at a code contribution, you will need few additional steps:
+If you aim at a code contribution, you will need to perform few additional steps:

 * checkout your forked repository to your computer ([doc](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).